Kavalieri/SiK_HELL/README.md

 Another bullet hell 2D game.

+First game.
+It's just a hobby, I'm not a video game developer.
+For now.
----- First game, jugamos, no juzgamos
+Jugamos, no juzgamos